winston0410/sparrow/README.md

 ### `options.callbacks` : Array

 An array of callbacks that you use to transform the selected declarations.
+The selected declaration will be passed in as an argument.